laur89/awesome-stars/README.md

 ## Python

+- [Casvt/MIND](https://github.com/Casvt/MIND) - A simple self hosted reminder application that can send push notifications to your device.
+Set the reminder and forget about it!
 - [bmoscon/orderbook](https://github.com/bmoscon/orderbook) - A fast L2/L3 orderbook data structure, in C, for Python
 - [quantbelt/ib_fundamental](https://github.com/quantbelt/ib_fundamental) - Interactive Brokers Fundamental data for humans
 - [QuantConnect/lean-cli](https://github.com/QuantConnect/lean-cli) - CLI for running the LEAN engine locally and in the cloud